ogobrecht/console/docs/console.md

 <h2><a id="clob_append"></a>Procedure clob_append</h2>
 <!--------------------------------------------------->

 High performance clob concatenation.
-Also see clob_flush_cache below.
+Also see flush_clob_cache below.

 Is used internally by console for the table method (and other things).
 Do not forget a final flush cache call when you use it in your own code.